Golija (Serbia): Geography

 Golija stretches for 32 km in north–south-north direction, in a C-shape.
-The mountain is located between Novi Pazar and Raška on south and Ivanjica on the north.
+The mountain is located between Ivanjica on the north, and Novi Pazar and Raška on southeast.
 It covers an area of about 750 km2.

 The highest peak is Jankov Kamen 1833 m.
 It was named after Sibinjanin Janko, Serbian romanticized version of Hungarian medieval knight John Hunyadi.
 According to local myths, when he was returning to Hungary after the Second Battle of Kosovo in 1448.
 He placed a stone on top of the mountain to mark his presence, hence the name which is Serbian for "Janko's stone".
 The highest peak is followed by Radulovac (1785 m), Bojevo Brdo (1748 m) and Crni Vrh (1725 m).
 The peaks offer sightseeing to Golija's forests and pastures, as well as the peaks of nearby Kopaonik, Komovi and Prokletije mountains.
 On a clear day, even a distant mountains, like Durmitor in Montenegro or even Kosmaj, close to Belgrade, are visible.

 There are over 250 water springs on Golija, and the Moravica and Studenica rivers have their headwaters at this mountain.
 Studenica breaches through the mountain, in its deep valley with several shorter gorges.
 The Izubra tributary has three waterfalls of total height of around 20 m, and several cascades.

 There are four lakes on the mountain.
 At the altitude of 900 m there are the Košanin Lakes, on the Crepuljnik's northern slopes.
 A natural phenomenon, where the water rescinds during the rain, and the water level rise in dry periods.
 There are two lakes, Great and Little Košanin Lake.
 They were named after biologist Nedeljko Košanin, who explored Golija in general.
 The Great Lake has only a small open surface area, as it is fully engulfed in bog vegetation.
 Small Lake is 90 m long and partially salty.
 Third, Dajićko Lake, in time shrunk by half, though it has been protected since the late 1960s.
 It is also covered in algae and bog vegetation.
 Located on the northwestern slope of Golija, it is also locally known as Tičar Lake.
 Formerly encircled by the tall spruce forest which allowed sunlight only during the zenith, the forests thinned in time, which caused vegetation change both around and in the lake itself.
 Livestock grazing around the lake is forbidden.
 Numerous folk myths exist about the lake, which used to be a location of various folk rites.
 Myths include stories of the lake as a gathering spot of the most beautiful fairies and a popular story of the wedding party which drowned in the lake.
 The fourth lake, Nebeska Suza ("heaven's teardrop"), appeared after the 1977 Vrancea earthquake, and is the least explored.
 Though the youngest, it is the largest natural lake in the Moravica region.